 Holds, Returns, and Fines

 Holds: No holds will be available for pickup while the Library is closed.

 Returns: Please keep your borrowed items at home, even if they are overdue.
-Minuteman Library Network (MLN) is extending all due dates until at least mid-April.
+Minuteman Library Network (MLN) is extending all due dates until Tuesday, June 30.

 Using Library Resources at Home

 Don’t forget that you can access many free library resources and entertainment platforms from home.
 Check out the eLibrary highlights below or visit watertownlib.org/elibrary for a full list of our digital offerings.

 *As a response to our temporary closure, and library closures around the country, we’re pleased to offer increased plays and checkouts for some of our most popular digital platforms.

 OverDrive/Libby: Check out ebooks, audiobooks, and magazines from home.